Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

     </html>
     ```

 3. In addition to the *index.html* file, there will also be a typescript file with a name such as **main.ts** or **bootstrap.ts**.
-This file imports the AppModule and runs a setup method on the *platformBrowserDynamic()* method to get everything going, and the instruction to look for this file first will be contained in the configuration file for webpack.
+This file is what is given to the *webpack.config* (or *angular-cli.json*) file as the starting point.
+It imports the AppModule and runs a setup method on the *platformBrowserDynamic()* method to get everything going, and the instruction to look for this file first will be contained in the configuration file for webpack.
 The **app.module.ts** file creates our application module.
 A few of the most important things it does are:

-    a.  imports various modules from Angular2 or from other dependencies,
+    a. imports various modules from Ng4 or other dependencies,

     b. declares components, directives, and pipes in a **declarations** array,

+    c. adds modules necessary for the app in the **imports** array.
+This includes things like *BrowserModule* (required if running in the browser), *FormsModule*

     c.  declares the fundamental component in the **bootstrap** object.